Layout

 When to use

-Use the layout primitives when you need a stable page structure with a clear hierarchy of header, main content, sidebar, and footer.
+Use the WebJET Elements layout primitives when you need a stable page structure with a clear hierarchy of header, main content, sidebar and footer.

 When not to use

-Do not use layout components to handle business logic or application state orchestration.
-Their role is structure and composition.
+Do not use these elements to solve business logic or orchestrate application state.
+Their role is structure and layout.

 Accessibility

-- Define mobile/desktop breakpoints first, then refine visual details.
+- Define desktop/mobile breakpoints first and then fine-tune the details.

-- Prefer spacing tokens over ad-hoc margin/padding overrides.
+- Prefer consistent spacing tokens over ad-hoc margin/padding values.

 Events